ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/client-side.md

 original framework doesn't provide the component, you need to download the desired package and keep it within the project.

-Based on our review we found that [qooxdoo] is the most suitable framework to implement SIM-CORE's front-end.
+Based on our review we found that, taking into account that it is easier to build desktop-like applications and the native Object Oriented programming model, [qooxdoo] is the most suitable framework to implement SIM-CORE's front-end.

 [react]: https://reactjs.org